We answer some of your Frequently Asked Questions about the SI Leeds Literary Prize.

 Q: How much is the Prize?

-A: The writer of the winning entry in 2022 will be awarded the 1st Prize award of £4,000 plus a host of additional valuable benefits through the Prize’s unique Prize Plus writer development scheme, including a free place at an Arvon creative writing course; free manuscript assessment of their work from The Literary Consultancy; invitation to New Writing North’s London summer salon event for publishers and agents; workshops and support; speaking engagements, including at Ilkley Literature Festival and serious consideration for publication by Peepal Tree Press.
+A: The writer of the winning entry in 2024 will be awarded the 1st Prize award of £4,000 plus a host of additional valuable benefits through the Prize’s unique Prize Plus writer development scheme, including a free place at an Arvon creative writing course; free manuscript assessment of their work from The Literary Consultancy and support from New Writing North.

 Q: What has happened to previous winners?

 A: Minoli Salgado’s A Little Dust on the Eyes, about Sri Lanka’s twin tragedies of a brutal civil war and the Boxing Day tsunami, won the 2012 Prize and was published by Peepal Tree Press.
-A Little Dust on the Eyes is now one of Peepal Tree Press’s best-selling novels and has recently been translated into Slovene, and longlisted for the prestigious 2016 DSC Prize for South Asian Literature.
-Runner-up from 2012, Karen Onojaife, was of the judging panel for the 2016 Prize and her Starling won 2nd prize in the Mslexia Short Story Competition 2013.
-Our 2014 winner, Mahsuda Snaith, went on to win the 2014 Bristol Short Story Prize and has signed a two-book deal with Transworld.
+A Little Dust on the Eyes was one of Peepal Tree Press’s best-selling novels, translated into Slovene, and longlisted for the prestigious 2016 DSC Prize for South Asian Literature.
+Our 2014 winner, Mahsuda Snaith, went on to win the 2014 Bristol Short Story Prize and signed a two-book deal with Transworld.
 Her winning entry has now been published as The Things We Thought We Knew and her follow-up book, How to Find Home, was featured as BBC Radio 4’s Book at Bedtime.
-2014 Readers’ Choice winner Kit de Waal has gone on to sign a three-book deal with Penguin.
+2014 Readers’ Choice winner Kit de Waal went on to sign a three-book deal with Penguin.
 The first of these novels, My Name is Leon, was published by Viking to significant critical acclaim, and her follow-up novel, The Trick to Time, was longlisted for the 2018 Women’s Prize for Fiction.
-Our 2016 winner, Amita Murray, has signed a two-book deal with Harper Collins, and her debut novel, The Trouble with Rose, was published in 2019.
+Our 2016 winner, Amita Murray, has signed a two-book deal with Harper Collins, and her debut novel, The Trouble with Rose, was published in 2019, and Unladylike Lessons in Love was published in 2023.
 Winnie M Li, 2016 runner-up with Dark Chapter, has won The Guardian’s Not The Booker Prize for her entry in 2017.
 Stella Ahmadou’s shortlisted entry from 2016, Deadly Sacrifice, will be published by Jacaranda Books in 2020.
+2020 first prize winner, Wenyan Lu, had her winning entry The Funeral Cryer published by Allen & Unwin in 2023, and the 2022 SI Readers’ Choice award winner, Laura Fish, will have her winning entry, Lying Perfectly Still, published in October 2024.

 Q: When is the closing date?

-A: The Prize is biennial and the 2022 Prize will be open for entries from 18 April – 2 May 2022.
+A: The Prize is biennial and the 2024 Prize will be open for entries from 1 April – 13 May 2024 through this link.

-Q: Where will the Prize giving take place?
+Q: When will the Prize winner be announced?

 Q: I’m a published writer – am I still eligible to enter the prize?